gbishop/OS-DPI/thinking/db.md

 - saved: True if the design has been exported to a zip file.
 - value: Data for the record.

+Changing the name of a DB is not possible, even changing store names is a pain.
+So I'm thinking we keep track of the design name in the records instead with a single DB for the app; it is shared by all the loaded designs.
+There could be a single store with different type records but since we likely have to do a separate query for each data type, why not have them in separate stores?
+Seems cleaner from a DB perspective.
+That would eliminate the _type_ field above; the name of the store would indicate the type.

+What does _saved_ mean here?
+I'm thinking it is set when a design is exported to a zip file.
+The idea is we're no longer dependent on the DB for persistence of the design.
+This might allow us to cleanup the DB or give us hints about what we could throw out.
+I don't think exporting a design give immediate freedom to delete _undo_ records.
+I might realize I should have saved earlier and want to back out changes I saved.
+But clearly we need to toss _undo_ records at some point.

 ## Startup

 If you start the app with the bare URL you get a welcome screen with: